-In February 2016, the FASB issued ASU 2016-02, Leases, which requires the right of use asset and lease liability arising from lease contracts, including existing and new arrangements, with terms more than 12 months to be recognized as assets and liabilities on the balance sheet.
+In February 2016, the FASB issued ASU 2016-02, Leases, which requires the lease rights and obligations arising from lease contracts, including existing and new arrangements, with terms more than 12 months to be recognized as assets and liabilities on the balance sheet.
 Recognition, measurement and presentation of expenses will depend on classification as a finance or operating lease.
 The amendments also require certain quantitative and qualitative disclosures about leasing arrangements.
 ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 with early adoption permitted.
-While the Company is still evaluating ASU 2016-02, the Company expects the adoption of ASU 2016-02 to have a material effect on the Company's consolidated financial condition due to the recognition of the right of use asset and lease liability.
+While the Company is still evaluating ASU 2016-02, the Company expects the adoption of ASU 2016-02 to have a material effect on the Company's consolidated financial condition due to the recognition of the lease rights and obligations as assets and liabilities.
 The Company does not expect ASU 2016-02 to have a material effect on the Company's results of operations and cash flows.